 Editor's note: The Soul Pantry is currently undergoing a makeover and the cafe is closed—we'll update you when they re-open or you can keep an eye on their Instagram page.

 Through Brookfield Gardens and past a very enticing edible garden (that’s fancy talk for a veggie patch) lies Wild Canary.
 Surrounded by the botanical stylings of a nursery, greenhouse and gift shop, this suburban cafe is quite the garden-lover’s destination.
 Their Gardener’s Breakfast will fuel you up for a long day of puttering about the garden and no matter the time of day, a slice of one of their flower-covered cakes is always a good idea.

 Looking for a specific plant?
 The Samford Lifestyle Centre’s nursery guarantees that if they don’t have it, they’ll order it in for you.
 After browsing their extensive range of natives, you can set up camp in Café Largarto and take advantage of their all day brunch menu.
 Tuck into eggs benny while you sip a Toby’s Estate coffee, and make eyes at all the four-legged patrons around, or just bring your own pup—the cafe is dog-friendly.

 MO Wholefood Café

 If you want to visit a Market Organics store complete with café and a nursery, you need to head to Ipswich as soon as you can.
 Along with produce, bulk food stuffs and a naturopath, the nursery outside features a cafe dishing up an all-day and seasonally organic menu.
-We can never go past the mushroom medley with rosemary polenta, but the primal plate of organic brisket and roasted veggies or the spelt pancakes are also winners.
+We can never go past the roasted field mushrooms on sprouted bread with mushroom pate, cauliflower puree, parmesan and truffle oil , but the banana bread French toast and zucchini and hemp fritters are also winners.